Ethiopia: Federal Democratic Republic (1991–present)

+In April 1993, Eritrea gained independence from Ethiopia after a national referendum.
 In May 1998, a border dispute with Eritrea led to the Eritrean–Ethiopian War, which lasted until June 2000 and cost both countries an estimated $1 million a day.
-This had a negative effect on Ethiopia's economy, but strengthened the ruling coalition.
+This had a negative effect on Ethiopia's economy, and a border conflict between the two countries would continue until 2018.
+As of 2018, further civil war in Ethiopia continues, mainly due to destabilization of the country.